-“Does rice need to be refrigerated?” – You ask yourself that question because you are nervous about your new experience with rice.
+“Does rice need to be refrigerated?”
+You’ll ask yourself that question when you cook more than the perfect amount of rice to serve.
 You genuinely don’t want to mess your kitchen up.
 Not just that, you have so many more questions about storing your rice.

 How could you preserve this sack of rice later?
 What to do with the leftover cooked rice after your meal?
 Would you need to put them in the refrigerator as well?
 These questions are not that tricky, and this post can give you everything you want to know about storing your rice.

 Rice is the staple food for people around the world, though to store them, you need to address some aspects first.
 I will give you a quick pep about those factors in these sections below.

 The process of making rice starts with harvesting paddy.
 People remove the hard yellow cover, which is called the husk.
 They then polish the bran layer of rice.
 After this step, rice will be packaged and delivered to the suppliers.

 After reading the harvesting process, you might be wondering if rice is a form of vegetable or not.
 The answer can be both “yes” and “no”, depending on your definition of vegetable.

 Uncooked rice, or raw rice, is that pack of rice you bought downright from a grocery store or your local market.
 It is the rice before any cooking process like parboiling or steaming.

 So how do you store rice?
 You can pour your rice into a dry container and put it in a cool temperature area like in the pantry with other condiments.
 If you have a large amount of rice, you can store them somewhere more spacious, like under the kitchen counter.

 You have to maintain that dry condition, so it is better to use an airtight container.
 You also need to check your rice periodically to check for mold or insect infestation.

 It is unnecessary to keep uncooked rice in the refrigerator or the freezer because it is naturally waterless.
 At the same time, like other condiments or food, refrigeration can help uncooked rice last longer.